iansalzgeberr/promtior-chatbot/README.md

 # Promtior RAG Chatbot

 A conversational chatbot that uses **RAG (Retrieval Augmented Generation)** to answer questions about Promtior.
-Built with LangChain, LangServe, OpenAI, and Streamlit as part of the Promtior AI Engineer technical test.
+Built with LangChain, LangServe, OpenAI, and Streamlit.

 ## What it does